nishantjr/nishantjr.github.com/_drafts/kashmir-and-ladhak-2.markdown

 {% include gallery.html gallery='kharbu' title='Day 6: Zojila to Dras' %}

-From Nurla to Leh was quite uneventful, eating at Basgo, ignoring magnetic hill, tea at Pathar Sahib Gurudvara.
+From Nurla to Leh was quite uneventful, eating at Basgo, ignoring magnetic hill, tea at [Pathar Sahib Gurudvara].
 The road of evil, christened 2 years ago was an extremely long uphill with a bad headwind and dwindling supply of water.
 It was now sweet sweet downhill, possibly the fastest road on the whole trip, until the hall of fame museum.
 We stopped for a second tea here, and finally made it to